Kipper (TV series): Broadcast

-The series aired on the Children's ITV (later CITV) block on ITV, Tiny Pop, and Nick Jr. in the United Kingdom and also on Nick Jr., CBS, and PBS Kids Sprout in the United States.
+The series aired on Children's ITV (later CITV) in the United Kingdom.
+In the United States, it aired on Nick Jr. and PBS Kids Sprout.
 It also aired in Canada on YTV around the late 1990s as a part of its YTV Jr. lineup.

 Home media

 UK releases

 In the United Kingdom, HIT Video and HIT Entertainment PLC both released various VHS tapes and DVD releases of the television series.

 US releases

 In the United States, VHS tapes of the show were originally released by Hallmark Home Entertainment through Family Home Entertainment, Artisan Entertainment, and briefly Lyrick Studios, and later on, VHS tapes and DVDs were released by HIT themselves.

 Digital download releases

 This list is for videos that were never released on physical media and are only available on digital download in the US.
 There are currently only two.
 One is called "Tales of Adventure" featuring episodes already on other releases.
 The other is an alternate version of "The Visitor & Other Stories" in which the episodes are in reverse order as to how they are on the US VHS release.